ptorpis/financial_analysis/README.md

     python main.py msft -s -r excel csv

 There are 2 modes - statements and report mode.
 These can be passed as arguments when running the program in the terminal.
-To generate a report, use the
-    -r
-and if you want to export financial statements, use
-    -s
-after the flag -s, you need to specify which format you want the statements to be exported in.
+To generate a report, use the -r and if you want to export financial statements, use -s after the flag -s, you need to specify which format you want the statements to be exported in.
 You can choose from 'excel' and 'csv' (both can be passed at the same time).

+    pythom main.py -h

+or

+    python main.py --help

+If you want to see the arguments and the usage.

+## Errors

+It is possible that the yFinance API is not responding, or the program cannot retireve the data for some other reason, empty tables will be returned.

+If any other issues arise, please contact me.

+## Output

+Files are created in the /data_output folder, in this folder there are 2 subfolders: /data_output/csv and ../excel (they might not be there before the first usage of the program, but they will be automatically created if they are not already there).
+The statements for a company will be placed in their individual folders (these will be automatically created also).

+data_{COMPANY_TICKER}.xlsx contains the yearly statements and quarterly_data_{COMPANY_TICKER}.xlsx contains the last 4 quarterly statements.

+.csv files are similar, but the individiual statements will be placed in different files.
+Example: balance_sheet_{COMPANY_TICKER}.csv

+Reports are exported into /report.
+The files will be named based on the company's ticker and today's date. financial_report_{COMPANY_TICKER}_{DD-MM_YY}.pdf.

+## Disclaimer

+This tool is for informational and educational purposes only.
+It is not intended to replace professional financial advice.
+The accuracy of these results cannot be guaranteed.
+The creator(s) are not liable for any decisions made based on the reports or exported data.

+## Contribution

+1. Fork the repository.
+2. Create a new branch for your feature or bug-fix:

+    git checkout -b feature-name

+3. Commit your changes:

+    git commit -m 'Added feature-name'

+4. Push to your fork:

+    git push origin feature-name

+5. Open a pull request.

+## Contact

+For questions or support, please contact ptorpis@gmail.com